25prabhu10/notes/docs/Languages/C-Sharp/Logging.md

 - `Trace` = 0: Very detailed info which may contain sensitive data.
 Should not be enabled in production

 - `Debug` = 1: For debugging and development.
-Use with caution in production due to the high volume.
+Use with caution in production due to the high volume

 - `Information` = 2: Tracks the general flow of the app.
-May have long-term value.
+May have long-term value

 - `Warning` = 3: For abnormal or unexpected events.
 Typically includes errors or conditions that don't cause the app to fail.
 Potential issues

 - `Error` = 4: For errors and exceptions that cannot be handled.
-These messages indicate a failure in the current operation or request, not an app-wide failure.
+These messages indicate a failure in the current operation or request, not an app-wide failure

 - `Critical` = 5: For failures that require immediate attention.
 Examples: data loss scenarios, out of disk space

-- `None` = 6: Specifies that a logging category shouldn't write messages.
+- `None` = 6: Specifies that a logging category shouldn't write messages

 ## Configuration